 - You are bothered by the appearance of the neck and chin.

 - You are within 30% of your ideal body weight.

 Benefits of the Liposuction Procedure

-A flabby-looking chin and excess fat accumulated in your chin and neck can adversely impact your confidence level.
+A flabby-looking chin and excess fat accumulated in your chin and neck can impact how you feel about yourself.
 The liposuction procedure is highly acknowledged for its effective and accurate face contouring results.
 One of the major benefits of chin liposuction treatment is that it involves less pain and discomfort and a quicker recovery than treatment using fat dissolving injectables.

 Results are subtle rather than dramatic.
 Moreover, chin and neck liposuction can also help to tighten the skin.
 Some other benefits include less time involved in the treatment, minimal bleeding, minimal swelling, and minimal pain and discomfort.
 Liposuction works best on people with good skin tone and elasticity, where the skin moulds itself into new contours.

 Chin and neck liposuction is an outpatient procedure and relatively minor surgery.

 The following are the basic steps for chin and neck liposuction:

 - Dr Doyle will examine your chin and neck and make markings with a marker to outline which areas will have liposuction and where the cannula will be inserted.